Priestytheplushie/Mille/docs/keybinds.md

 `[ctrl-f]` and `[alt-f]`: find other instances of selected word, forward and backward respectively

 `[ctrl-w]`: where query, displays location in file

+Note that mille is a non-model editor meaning there is no insert mode like vim, you can just edit and type naturally.
+Also the mouse has very limited functionality, so you can only click to move the cursor.
+You cannot bulk delete or do other mouse actions.